10+ Best Static Site Generators to Create Web Pages for Free

 Eleventy, often abbreviated as 11ty, is a straightforward and robust tool for creating static websites.
 It leverages JavaScript to convert data and templates into HTML pages.

-It’s especially suitable for beginners, offers speedy website builds, and delivers fast-loading websites as a default feature.
+It’s especially suitable for beginners, offering speedy website builds and delivering fast-loading websites as a default feature.
 Additionally, it boasts a vibrant and welcoming community.

 Eleventy shines when it comes to content-focused websites and is trusted by prominent organizations like Google, Netlify, MIT, CERN, the A11y Project, ESLint, and others.